Sudsey/SHiFT-Bot/README.md

 ## Usage

 Designed for Python 3.10.
-Your API key must be placed in a file called api_key.
+Your API key must be placed in the environment variable SHIFT_BOT_API_KEY.
 For the time being you'll need to edit the IDs and embed formats in the source code to suit you.